 Pick and Choose

-The question you'll find yourself asking is, "How will I choose what to do?!"
+You'll find yourself asking,"How will I choose what to do?!"
 And that number doesn't include regional venues within an hour's drive of the QCA.

 About the Quad Cities

 Our metro area population is more than 400,000 people strong, now ranking second only to Chicago in the 2-state area of Iowa and Illinois.

 Whether it's a concert downtown, watching our minor league Champions – the Quad Cities River Bandits – score another win at picturesque Modern Woodman Park, or enjoying the bike trail along the Mississippi River, there is something to capture your interest.